PhonologicalCorpusTools/SLP-AA-old-/docs/source/start_new_corpus.rst

 Starting a new corpus
 ***************

-.. _transcribe_word:
+.. _transcribe_sign:

-Transcribing a word
+Transcribing a sign
 ------------------

 .. _fill_slot:

 1. Filling in a slot
 `````````````````
-To fill in a slot, you can either select a symbol in the pull-down menu or type in
+To fill in a slot, you can either click on a slot to select a symbol from the pull-down menu or type in
 a symbol yourself.

       Notes on typing in a symbol